Best Food for Ibizan Hound

 Ibizan Hound Nutritional Profile

-Dietary planning for Ibizan Hound starts with understanding this breed's Medium to Large (45-50 lbs) physique and even-tempered character.
+Any realistic feeding plan for an Ibizan Hound has to start with how this breed is actually built (Medium to Large (45-50 lbs)) and how it typically behaves (even-tempered).
 Over a 11-14 years lifespan, the right nutrition foundation prevents many common health issues.
 Larger dogs like Ibizan Hound need controlled calorie intake to support their frame without excess weight that stresses joints.
 Slow-growth formulas help prevent developmental skeletal issues.
 A diet rich in animal-based proteins at 28-35% of total calories fuels Ibizan Hound's active lifestyle, with fat content elevated slightly to sustain energy through longer activity sessions.
 Omega-3 and omega-6 fatty acids are particularly beneficial for Ibizan Hound to maintain coat health and joint function.

 Life-Stage Feeding Guide for Ibizan Hound